-27. In your view, what are the recent trends in bank regulation in your jurisdiction?
+28. In your view, what are the recent trends in bank regulation in your jurisdiction?

 The EU banking package (CRR II, CRD V, SRMR II and BRRD II) has been implemented into Austrian national law (the regulations are directly applicable).
 The amendments made by CRR II and CRD V regarding capital requirements of credit institutions and investment firms shall strengthen the resilience of the banking sector by introducing more risk-sensitive capital requirements.
+The Basel IV regime is expected to be implemented in 2025.